kubeflow/website/content/en/docs/ibm/create-cluster.md

 Replace the `workers` parameter above with the desired number of worker nodes.

-Note: If you're starting in a fresh account with no public and private VLANs, they are created automatically for you when creating a Kubernetes cluster with worker nodes provider `classic` for the first time.
+**Note**: If you're starting in a fresh account with no public and private VLANs, they are created automatically for you when creating a Kubernetes cluster with worker nodes provider `classic` for the first time.
 If you already have VLANs configured in your account, retrieve them via `ibmcloud ks vlans --zone ${CLUSTER_ZONE}` and include the public and private VLAN ids (set in the `PUBLIC_VLAN_ID` and `PRIVATE_VLAN_ID` environment variables) in the command, for example: